 Your work explores the effects of light on our perception of the natural world.
 Can you tell us a bit more about this and how this is achieved in your work?

-The work originated in looking at effects of light and shade and trying to manifest these in ceramic.
+The work originated in looking at the effects of light and shade and trying to manifest these in ceramic.
 I have now come to think of light and space as equivalent material elements in my making to porcelain.
 I have always been interested in boundaries in the landscape and interfaces between different forms and states and have come to think about these more and more.
 Examples are the cutting lines in hedges, trees growing around hard forms and the intertidal zone at the coast.
 The work is about perception over time – looking and looking again reveals the ephemerality of perception.
-The use of fins on hard edged forms means that as light conditions change and viewpoint alters, the boundary between presence and absence of the object shifts.
+The use of fins on hard-edged forms means that as light conditions change and viewpoint alters, the boundary between presence and absence of the object shifts.

 You work in both 2d and 3D is the 2d work a precursor to the 3d or does it exist independently of your sculptures?